-- 2008 The Health Care Preservation Task Force presents its recommendations to the SERS Board.
+- 2008- The Health Care Preservation Task Force presents its recommendations to the SERS Board.
 Some key components of the recommendations include increased population health management and better use of health care data as a means to control costs.
 Staff and the Board work in collaboration to adopt the task force recommendations. - 2009- SERS issues a Request for Proposal (RFP) seeking a wellness vendor, and enters into a contract with Health Fitness to provide comprehensive wellness and health management services to under 65 Non-Medicare retirees and their adult dependents.
 The program includes Health Risk Assessments, member outreach in the form of wellness fairs around the state, and individual wellness coaching.
 A second RFP is completed, which focuses on identifying medical plan administrators.
 As a result, SERS elects to consolidate its two under-65 plans into one for 2010 as a means of keeping retiree premiums lower.

-- 2010 A program to provide coverage for an over-the-counter drug is launched in an effort to reduce prescription drug spending.
+- 2010- A program to provide coverage for an over-the-counter drug is launched in an effort to reduce prescription drug spending.
 Following an actuarial report in which it is learned that health care funding availability will be significantly reduced by 2011, staff proposes plan design and subsidy changes to preserve the balance in the health care fund.
-The Health Care Preservation Task Force reconvenes to provide its input on the proposed changes. - 2011 SERS extends health care coverage for adult children of health care participants up to age 26 as required by the Patient Protection Act of 2010.

-SERS is approved by the Department of Health and Human Services to participate in the Early Retirement Reimbursement Program.
+The Health Care Preservation Task Force reconvenes to provide its input on the proposed changes. - 2011 SERS extends health care coverage for adult children of health care participants up to age 26 as required by the Patient Protection Act of 2010. - SERS is approved by the Department of Health and Human Services to participate in the Early Retirement Reimbursement Program. - 2012 SERS maintained premiums at 2011 levels and lowered the co-pay for insulin to encourage appropriate use.

-Rev. 12/11
+Rev. 12/2012